tigerfarm/tfptaskrouter/README.md

 # Implement a Call Work Flow System

-With Twilio Studio and TaskRouter, in less than two hours, you can set up a call flow, which is the bases of a call center.
+With Twilio Studio and TaskRouter, in less than two hours, you can set up a call flow, which is the bases of a caller-agent application system.
+When a caller is added into the queue, TaskRouter creates a reservation and then asks an agent if they will accept the call.
+The agent has the option to Accept, and be connected with the caller; or to Reject the call.
+If the call is rejected, TaskRouter will ask the next available agent.

 #### Call Work Flow